petterssonb/python-esp32-mqtt/README.md

 3. **MQTT Broker (Raspberry Pi)**:
    - The Raspberry Pi hosts an MQTT broker inside a Docker container, which receives and processes the sensor data.

+4. **Zero Trust for Internal Communication**:
+	- Each connection, even those within the trusted VPN network, requires device or client authentication using certificates or keys.
+	- Devices and apps are granted the minimum access rights necessary for their function, ensuring the principle of least privilege is maintained.

 ## Installation